rnpbr/opennetworking-docs/docs/en/Ferramentas/Primeiros passos - preparando o ambiente.md

 ## :material-help-network: **4.
 Network Operation**

-The `br-lab` network uses the `bridge` driver, which allows internal communication between containers, keeping them isolated from the host system.
+The `br-lab` network uses the `bridge` driver, which allows internal communication between containers while keeping them isolated from the host system.
 This offers:

 - **Isolation**: Containers do not interfere with other host processes.
-- **Internal communication**: Containers can communicate using IPs in the specified subnet.
+- **Internal Communication**: Containers can communicate using IPs on the specified subnet.

 ## :material-connection: **5.
 Connecting Routers with Virtual Cables**

-To connect routers on the `br-lab` network using virtual cables via Containerlab, you can configure the connections between interfaces.
+To connect routers in the `br-lab` network using virtual cables via Containerlab, you can configure connections between interfaces.

 ### :gear: **Connection Example:**